udacity/cd12354-Movie-Picture-Pipeline/README.md

 ### Frontend

-1. A Continuous Integration pipeline that:
+1. A Continuous Integration workflow that:
    1. Runs on `pull_requests` against the `main` branch,only when code in the frontend application changes.
    2. Is able to be run on-demand (i.e. manually without needing to push code)
    3. Runs the following jobs in parallel:
       1. Runs a linting job that fails if the code doesn't adhere to eslint rules
       2. Runs a test job that fails if the test suite doesn't pass
    4. Runs a build job only if the lint and test jobs pass and successfully builds the application
-2. A Continuous Deployment pipeline that:
+2. A Continuous Deployment workflow that:
    1. Runs on `push` against the `main` branch, only when code in the frontend application changes.
    2. Is able to be run on-demand (i.e. manually without needing to push code)
    3. Runs the same lint/test jobs as the Continuous Integration workflow